billdevcode/phase-0/week-2/imgs/design-reflection.md

 The primary action should be to look at my projects portfolio since it shows the result of my time at DBC.

 #### What are the main things someone should know about design and user experience?
-Design and user experience are both useful and important for companies to increase revenue and share information with their customers.
-The main things are to figure out your site's purpose, goal, target audience and audience needs.
+Design and user experience are both useful and important for companies to increase revenue and share information with their customers and potential customers.
+The main things are to figure out the site's purpose, goal, target audience and audience needs.

 #### What is user experience design and why is it valuable?
 User experience design is a design that focuses on providing the best user experience.
-This is valuable and important because it determines whether or not the user will enjoy using the website or not.
+This is valuable and important because it determines whether the user enjoys using the website or not.
-A user that does not enjoy using a website will eventually stop using it.
+A user who does not enjoy using a website will eventually stop using it.

 #### Which parts of the challenge did you find tedious?
-I think some parts of the User Experience Design article are tedious and sounds like common sense such as the topics:
+I think some parts of the User Experience Design article were tedious and sounded like common sense such as the topics:
 "Projects With "OK" Budgets" and "UX Design is Not One Size Fits All".